Psychosiss/A3-Server-info-Menu/README.md

 2. Do the TYPE 1 instructions :)

 #### Serious request
-If you appreciate my work, please consider to donate me.
+If you appreciate my work, please consider to donate to me.
 There goes a lot of hours into making these scripts so it would be great if you are willing to thank me through any amount of money.
 There is a reason why I do not sell this script: I want very single server admin to be able to use this script.
 Please, take my script and enjoy :)